ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

 * Business analysts uses different models to analysis the gathered requirements.
-* Analyzing requirements using models will help to
+* Analysing requirements using models will help to
   * identify gaps during the requirement elicitation phase.
-  * define the expected behavior of the system.
+  * define the expected behaviour of the system.
 * Business analysts validate business rule prior to the requirement analysis
 * Business Analysts typically use three **Solution Development Methodologies(SDM)** during requirement analysis which depends on the types of project, culture and standard of the organization.
   * **Business process analysis:** focuses on the process improvement.
 It is done using